How to Fire a Family Member in a Family Business

 Family businesses run on a system that existed before the company did.
 The roles, the hierarchy, the unspoken rules about who gets to say what to whom — all of it predates the business.
 And when those roles follow people into the workplace, accountability gets complicated fast.

 You don't put your cousin on a performance plan the same way you would someone you hired off the street.
-You don't correct your older sibling the way you'd correct an employee.
+You don't correct your older sibling the way you'd correct a non-family employee.
 And so the gap between what this person is supposed to be doing and what they're actually doing gets wider — quietly, slowly, over months and then years.

 The reason this person stayed in that seat so long is not that you didn't see the problem.
 It's that you were trying to solve a business problem and a family problem at the same time, without anyone helping you separate the two.